 Immediately after the fire, the firm moved to a temporary location in order to finish their government contracts, which preceded the establishment of the Government Printing Office.
 In 1902, A. Hoen & Co. moved to a new location on Biddle Street.
 The Lexington Street building was sold to the city in 1921 and after a failed renovation plan, it was torn down in 1926.
 During their time in operation at the Biddle Street location, the building had four different additions constructed to give the company more space.
 In honor of Aloys Senefelder (inventor of the lithographic process), the Senefelder symbol and the words “Sara Loquuntur” (which meant “the stones tell”) adorned the entrance.
 In 1969, the Maryland Historical Society and A. Hoen & Co. partnered to provide an exhibition of Hoen Lithographers’ history.

 A. Hoen & Co. succumbed to bankruptcy in 1981 after the pressure of a decline in business, the failure of a merger effort, an adverse tax ruling, and a union disagreement.The building on Biddle Street, after sitting empty for years, is planned for redevelopment.
 A joint venture aims to turn the abandoned building into housing for nurses, office space, and a café.
-The building’s 85,000 square feet will cost roughly $17 million to renovate and planned for completion in 2017.
+The building’s 85,000 square feet will cost roughly $17 million to renovate.
+The redevelopment broke ground in the spring of 2018 and is expected to be complete in 2019.